Source: adapted from International Chamber of Commerce.

 - FAS (Free Alongside Ship).
 Usually used for maritime bulk cargo where the seller provides the cargo at the dock, which is ready to be loaded on a ship.
 For instance, a grain seller would make available bulk grain at a dockside grain elevator, and it would be the buyer’s responsibility to charter a bulk cargo ship and load the cargo.
 This allows the buyer to use the point of export as a warehouse and organize distribution according to its requirements in terms of quantity and destination market.

 - FOB (Free On Board).
 The seller provides, transports, and loads the cargo on board a vessel, which is usually selected by the buyer.
+Once on board, the responsibility then shifts to the buyer.
 Common for bulk cargo as it allows the buyer to decide the routing and the destination market of the cargo, allowing for additional flexibility.

 - CFR (Cost and Freight).
 The seller brings and unloads the cargo at a port of destination, but the buyer assumes the risk as soon as the cargo is loaded at the port of origin.
 The buyer has the responsibility of picking up the cargo.